QubitPi/leadership-blogs/src/content/posts/machine-learning/index.md

    :::

-3. Explore the data to gain insights
+4. Explore the data to gain insights
-4. Prepare the data to better expose the underlying data patterns to machine learning algorithms
+5. Prepare the data to better expose the underlying data patterns to machine learning algorithms
-5. Explore many different models and shortlist the best ones
+6. Explore many different models and shortlist the best ones
-6. Fine-tune our models and combine them into a solution
+7. Fine-tune our models and combine them into a solution
-7. Present solution
+8. Present solution

+   - Make sure the big picture is hightlighted first
+   - Explain why this solution achieves the business objective
+   - Describe what worked and what didn't
+   - List assumptions and system's limitations
+   - Ensure

-8. Launch, monitor, and maintain the system
+9. Launch, monitor, and maintain the system

 Neural Networks
 ---------------